microsoft/vscode-docs/docs/languages/javascript.md

 ## Hover Information

-Hover over a JavaScript symbol to quickly see its type information and relevant documentation:
+Hover over a JavaScript symbol to quickly see its type information and relevant documentation.

 ![Hovering over a JavaScript variable to see its type information](images/javascript/hover.png)

-You can also shows quick info at the current cursor position with the `kb(editor.action.showHover)` keyboard shortcut.
+The `kb(editor.action.showHover)` keyboard shortcut shows this hover info at the current cursor position.

 ## Signature Help

-As you write a JavaScript function call, VS Code shows information about the function signature and highlights the parameter that you are currently completing:
+As you write JavaScript function calls, VS Code shows information about the function signature and highlights the parameter that you are currently completing:

 ![Signature help for some DOM methods](images/javascript/signature-help.png)

 Signature help is shown automatically when you type a `(` or `,` within a function call.
-Use `kb(editor.action.triggerParameterHints)`  to manually trigger signature help.
+Press `kb(editor.action.triggerParameterHints)`  to manually trigger signature help.

 ## Auto imports